-I’m learning a lot about prayer, and something that once (sadly) felt like a chore, I’m finding I need and want all the more.
-Some things may start with difficulty, but then one day you glance back and think ‘whatever was I thinking?’
-Not only does the difficult become second nature, but it becomes something you don’t want to live without.
-(In this case prayer.
-I need that constant communication).
+I’m learning a lot about prayer; something that once (sadly) felt like a chore, I’m finding I need and want all the more.
+Some things may start with difficulty, but then one day you glance back and think ‘what was I thinking?’
+Not only can the difficult become second nature, but it can also become something you don’t want to live without.

-Okay, so let me attempt this again.
-I’ve made some progress, but some things haven’t entirely changed.
-(Better?
-A lil’ bit.)
-Trusting God is something I apparently haven’t mastered as I assumed I had.
-(Go figure.)
-Apparently it takes a major change and shift in the wind for me to see this.
-Trust was a significant part of yesterday’s message, so it was mentioned that trusting God is a process.
+Trust was a significant part of yesterday’s message.
+It was mentioned that trusting God is a process.
 I’m starting to get this.
-Like anything else (even forgiveness) it takes time to learn.
-It also takes seeking God and asking Him to help us with those things that we need that help with.
-So I’ve found myself praying things like, “help me to believe more” and “help me to trust more”.
+Like anything else it takes time to learn.
+It also takes seeking God and asking Him for His help.
+So, I’ve found myself praying things like, “help me to believe more” and “help me to trust more”.

-The tears resurfaced some again when the verse that I’d framed for Andrew was mentioned, and Andrew gave me a nudge, as well as an appreciative smile.
+My tears resurfaced some again when the verse that I’d framed for Andrew was mentioned, and he gave me a nudge, as well as an appreciative smile.

 “Finally, brothers and sisters, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable–if anything is excellent or praiseworthy–think about such things.” –Philippians 4:8

-I just recently finished reading through “Beyond Jabez -Expanding your Borders” by Bruce Wilkinson (An excellent read by the way–very uplifting and motivational.)
-I’m reading through it a second time with Andrew, and crying my way through it as I read allowed how God’s been proving Himself strong for others in their need.
+I recently finished reading through “Beyond Jabez -Expanding your Borders” I’m reading through it a second time with Andrew and crying my way through it as I read allowed how God’s been proving Himself strong for others in their need.
 This is so important.
 We need to remember all that God has done and is doing.
-“Beyond Jabez” isn’t the only book that contains some of these stories.
-The Bible is full of this encouragement–we just have to pick it up and read.

-So, I’m holding onto the verse below, and continuing to learn to trust God, as I wait to see just what it is that He’s going to do on our behalf.
+So, I’m holding onto the verse below, and continuing to learn to trust God, as I wait to see just what it is that He’ll do on our behalf.